-The American Indian Education Program offered through the Saint Paul Public Schools District 625 are in exisitence to preserve and present the unique political, sovereign, cultural, traditional and spiritual values of American Indian nations through education.
-We asist American Indian students in graduating from high school with a quality education and positive cultural/personal identity.
+The American Indian Education Program offered through the Saint Paul Public Schools District 625 exists to preserve and present the unique political, sovereign, cultural, traditional and spiritual values of American Indian nations through education.
+They assist American Indian students in graduating from high school with a quality education and positive cultural/personal identity.
 Indian Education provides direct service to youth in school.
-They also support information related to post secondary options and scholarship information at their website.
+They also support information related to post secondary options and scholarship information on their website.

 Since 1985, AIFACS has recruited, licensed, trained, supervised and supported American Indian foster homes.
 AIFACS believes in the right of American Indian children to grow up among their own people.
 As an organization and a community supporter, AIFACS strives to find temporary homes for American Indian children.
 If you are interested in becoming a foster provider please call (651) 223-8526.

-The American Indian Magnet School is a K-6 school with a four year old program.
-They are one of three programs designed to meet the unique needs of the American Indian student of the St Paul Public School American Indian Studies Program.
-The American Indian Studies Program strives to provide an embeded curriculum that reflects the language and culture of the American Indian community into all curriculum content areas.
+The American Indian Magnet School is a K-8.
+They are one of three programs designed to meet the unique needs of the American Indian students of the St Paul Public School American Indian Studies Program.
+The American Indian Studies Program strives to provide an embedded curriculum that reflects the language and culture of the American Indian community into all curriculum content areas.
 The American Indian Magnet School is located at 1075 Earl Street in St Paul.
 The phone number is (651) 778-3100.
-Brenda Peltier is the Principal.
 Battle Creek Middle School houses the second program and is located at 2121 North Park Dr and can be reached at (651) 293-8960.
 Harding High School houses the third program and is located at 1540 E Sixth St and can be reached at (651) 793-4700.

-The mission of the AIPC is to provide government leaders, policy maker and the public with accurate information about the legal and political history of American Indian nations, and the contemporary situation for American Indians.
-By providing knowledge and educaiton, we hope to foster better-informed and cultrually-sensitive responses to the challenges of American Indian life.
+The mission of the AIPC is to provide government leaders, policy makers and the public with accurate information about the legal and political history of American Indian nations, and the contemporary situation for American Indians.
+By providing knowledge and education, we hope to foster better-informed and culturally-sensitive responses to the challenges of American Indian life.
 The AIPC is located at 1463 Hewitt Ave, St Paul and can be reached at (651) 644-1728.